wandoelmo/enumdb/README.md

 Enumdb is brute force and post exploitation tool for MySQL and MSSQL databases.
 When provided a list of usernames and/or passwords, it will cycle through the given targets looking for valid credentials.
 By default enumdb will use newly found, or given, credentials, to search for sensitive information such as: usernames, passwords, ssn, credit cards, etc. Taking the manual work out of post exploitation!

 The latest version, enumdb v2.0, has been adapted for larger environments:
-* Key word searches can now be conducted on table or column names to identify sensitive information.
+* Keyword searches can now be conducted on table or column names to identify sensitive information.
 These terms can be customized at the top of enumdb.py.
 * Threading has been added to expedite brute forcing and enumeration on larger networks.
 * Enumdb no longer generates reports by default.
 Reporting (csv/xlsx) must be defined in the command line arguments.
 * When extracting data for reports, users can now define a limit on the number of rows selected.
 The default value of 100, can be modified at the top of enumdb.py.